Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Introduction

-In this paper, we investigate the phenomenology of the dark sector in a supersymmetric axion model, where the gravitino/axino play the role of late-decaying DM.
+In this paper, we investigate the phenomenology of the dark sector in a supersymmetric axion model, where the gravitino/axino plays the role of late-decaying DM.
 In general, there will exist a serious cosmological gravitino/axino problem of overclosure via thermal production~\cite{Pagels:1981ke,Moroi:1993mb,Asaka:2000zh,Bolz:2000fu,Roszkowski:2004jd,Pradler:2006hh,Pradler:2006qh,Cheung:2011mg,Co:2017orl,Gu:2020ozv}.
+Fortunately, the supersymmetry breaking provides the saxion field with a potential after inflation, which results in the saxion dominating the early universe.
+With the expansion of the universe, the saxion begins to decay during the dominant epoch.
+Saxion decay ends at the temperature $T_{s}$, followed by the radiation dominated era.
 But thanks to the saxion decay, a large amount of entropy can be produced to dilute the relic density of the gravitino/axino dark matter in our model.
-Besides, the axions from the saxion decay in the early universe can serve as dark radiation, which can increase the effective neutrino species and thus relax the Hubble tension.
-However, it should be mentioned too much dark radiation produced in the early universe may affect predictions of the CMB power spectrum and big bang nucleosynthesis(BBN) since extra dark radiation will accelerate the expansion rate of the universe.
+Besides, the axions from the saxion decay in the early universe can serve as dark radiation~\cite{Choi:1996vz,Hashimoto:1998ua,Chun:2000jr,Ichikawa:2007jv}, which can increase the effective neutrino species and thus relax the Hubble tension.
+However, it is mentioned that too much dark radiation produced in the early universe may affect predictions of the CMB power spectrum and big bang nucleosynthesis(BBN) since extra dark radiation will accelerate the expansion rate of the universe.
 Furthermore, if the late-decaying DM decays to the LSP plus the SM particle directly, it may result in the non-thermal nuclear reactions during or after BBN~\cite{Kawasaki:2004qu}, which can also destroy the perfect predictions of light elements abundance.
 But in our scenario, if the gravitino (axino) is the NLSP, it will decay into axino (gravitino) LSP and axion so that the strong constraints from BBN can be escaped.
-More interestingly, the axion from the decay of gravitino/axino in the late universe can be tested through the absorptive effects in the new direct detection experiments~\cite{Hochberg:2016sqx,Cui:2017ytb,Kuo:2021mtp} or through the inverse Primakoff scattering~\cite{Avignone:1997th,Bernabei:2001ny,Dent:2020jhf} in neutrino experiments, such as Hyper-Kamiokande~\cite{Abe:2018uyc}.
+More interestingly, the axion from the decay of gravitino/axino in the late universe can be tested through the absorptive effects in the new direct detection experiments~\cite{Hochberg:2016sqx,Cui:2017ytb,Kuo:2021mtp} or through the inverse Primakoff scattering~\cite{Avignone:1997th,Bernabei:2001ny,Dent:2020jhf} in neutrino experiments, such as Hyper-Kamiokande~\cite{Abe:2018uyc}, DUNE~\cite{Acciarri:2015uup,Abi:2018dnh,Abi:2020kei} and JUNO~\cite{An:2015jdp}.